DavidPreiss/TheGroupiesAddressBookRepo/README.md

 * User will begin at the main menu where they will be greated
   - "Hello welcome to the address book!"
    - (A)dd - (P)rint All - (S)earch - (E)xit
+* Create = User chooses (A)dd
+  - It will then prompt the user to add:
+    - First Name
+    - Last Name
+    - Number
+     - ` All Other fields maybe added later`
+* Read = (P)rint All
+  - It will display all the contacts in the address book
+* Update = (S)earch
+  - The user will be able to find the contact either by phone number or by name
+  - once found the user will be able to update,

 * the user can also add a user if they have:
   - [ ] Firstname || Lastname || Phone Number
     * Optional (email, home phone, street number,